jhmejia/jhmejia/README.md

 About me:
 I'm a student at TCU, interested in Machine Learning, IoT, and cats.

-My favorite languages are Python, Java, Rust, and C!
+My favorite languages are Python, Java, and C!
 ```

 ---